The Meadoway Multi-Use Trail

 PHASE 4: ENVIRONMENTAL STUDY REPORT (ESR)

-• Complete the Environmental Study Report (ESR), which will document the full decision making process.
+• Completed the Environmental Study Report (ESR), which documents the full decision-making process.

 PHASE 5: DESIGN AND IMPLEMENTATION

 ENVIRONMENTAL STUDY REPORT